 The Town Council directed staff to move the project forward and to add the proposed cost of \$600K to next year's budget after input from residents.

-Jason Debrincat, Assistant Director of Public Works, confirmed the project would be fine for public works operations.
+Mr. Debrincat confirmed the project would be fine for Public Works operations.
 Marina staff would be outside of the facility, and the only operation for dumping would be within that compound.